-The Company's investment in subsidiaries amounted to \$8,309,804 (2022: \$7,703,247) as at 31 December 2023.
+The Company's investment in subsidiaries amounted to \$8,409,804 (2023: \$8,309,804) as at 31 December 2024.
 The investment in subsidiaries is tested for impairment or reversal of impairment whenever there are indications of impairment or that an impairment loss recognised in prior periods may no longer exist or may have decreased.
-Management has identified that the impairment loss on its subsidiary recognised in prior periods have decreased due to increase in referrals from specialist clinics and hospitals as well as the increase in imaging capacity.
+Management has identified that the impairment loss on its subsidiary recognised in prior periods have decreased due to increase in referrals from specialist clinics and hospitals.

-During the financial year, management had estimated the recoverable amount of the subsidiary and recognised a reversal of impairment loss on cost of investment in subsidiary amounting to \$606,557 (2022: \$5,500,000).
+During the financial year, management had estimated the recoverable amount of the subsidiary and recognised a reversal of impairment loss on cost of investment in subsidiary amounting to \$100,000 (2023: \$606,557).

-As disclosed in Note 11 to the financial statements, the recoverable amounts of investment in subsidiaries have been determined based on value in use calculations.
+As disclosed in Note 11, the recoverable amounts of investment in subsidiaries have been determined based on value in use calculations.
 The value in use calculation is based on a discounted cash flow model.
 The recoverable amount is most sensitive to the discount rate and forecast revenue growth rates applied to future cash flow projections.
-The key assumptions applied in the determination of the value in use are disclosed and further explained in Note 11 to the financial statements.
+The key assumptions applied in the determination of the value in use are disclosed and further explained in Note 11.